Set Up & Instructions

 1) Follow the manufacturer recommendations on preparing the simulated blood.
 We recommend mixing the simulated blood in a separate, sealable container and refrigerating the unused portion.

 2) Remove all items from the case.

-3) Attach the IV Holder (orange tipped) to the IV Pole.
+3) Attach the IV blood holder (purple tipped) to the IV Pole.
 Then place the pole into the IV Clamp.
-The clamp can then be attached to a table's edge for use.
+The clamp can then be attached to a table’s edge for use.
 The IV Holder will support two IV Reservoir bags during training.